Paid Media for Ecommerce: Which Platforms Work and When to Use Them

 The Bottom Line on Paid Media for Ecommerce

-Paid media for ecommerce works when channel selection matches product type, buyer profile, and growth stage.
-No single platform dominates every situation, and the brands that treat channel selection as a strategic decision rather than a default setting consistently outperform those that simply follow convention or copy competitors.
+Paid media for ecommerce works when platform selection matches product type, buyer profile, and growth stage.
+No single paid media for ecommerce platform dominates every situation, and the brands that treat platform selection as a strategic decision rather than a default setting consistently outperform those that simply follow convention or copy competitors.

 The four-variable framework gives you a repeatable filter: run AOV, product discoverability, audience demographics, and growth stage through it before you spend.
-Then sequence your channel additions so each new platform launches above its minimum effective threshold rather than diluting budget across a mix that is too wide to optimize.
+Then sequence your platform additions so each new platform launches above its minimum effective threshold rather than diluting budget across a mix that is too wide to optimize.

 🎯 Ready to build a paid media mix that actually fits your store?